Start Your Career at our Nursing Program in Miramar

 Student Support FAQs

-As a student in our Miramar nursing college, you will have all the tools and resources you need to prepare for the NCLEX®.
+As a student in our Miramar nursing campus location, you will have all the tools and resources you need to prepare for the NCLEX®.
 Assessments, extra help, simulations, and tutorials are readily accessible and proven effective.
 Passing the NCLEX® is one of the final hurdles to jump before becoming a registered nurse.

 Our BSN program in the Miami area has many tutoring and academic support services.
 The Center for Academic Success (CAS) at the Miramar campus offers academic support, personal time with tutors, extra study materials, workshops, and more